lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-metadata-schemas.md

 discoiquuid: 500b46da-ef67-46a0-a069-192f4b1a0eca
 ---

-# Use the metadata schema form{#use-the-metadata-schema-form}
+# Use the metadata schema form {#use-the-metadata-schema-form}

 A metadata schema describes the layout of the Properties page and the metadata properties displayed for assets that use the particular schema.
 The schema that you apply to an asset determines the metadata fields that appear on its Properties page.

 The **Properties** page for each asset includes default metadata properties depending upon the MIME type of the asset.
-Administrators can use the Metadata Schema Editor to modify existing schemas or add custom metadata schemas.
-AEM Assets Brand Portal provides default forms for assets of various MIME types.
+Administrators can use the Metadata Schema Editor to modify existing schemas or add custom metadata schemas. [!DNL AEM] Assets [!DNL Brand Portal] provides default forms for assets of various MIME types.
 However, you can also add custom forms for such assets.

 ## Add a metadata schema form {#add-a-metadata-schema-form}

 To create a new metadata schema form, do the following:

-1. From the AEM toolbar at the top, click the Adobe logo to access administrative tools.
+1. From the [!DNL AEM] toolbar at the top, click the Adobe logo to access administrative tools.

    ![](assets/aemlogo.png)